AirshipCMS/Docs/Project-Directory.md

 - templates

 ### Do not add any other directories immediately inside `compartments`.
 Do not add any other directories immediately inside `compartments`.
-If you do this, your site will behave normally when you are developing locally, however extraneous directories ( not sure: will be ignored? will not launch? will cause errors during launch? ).
+If you do, your site will behave normally when you are developing locally, however extraneous directories ( not sure: will be ignored? will not launch? will cause errors during launch? ).

 ## airmail
 The `airmail` directory contains templates for emails.
 The `airmail` directory should contain only html files.
 It should not contain any other filetypes or subdirectories.
 Every template in the `airmail` has a specific filename and a specific function.
 See [Airmail Email Templates](/documentation/view/airmail-email-templates) for more information on email templating.